Electromechanical cipher machine

 that he used electric relays in the initial design.

-It is quite possible however, that the machine was overhauled
+It is therefore likely, that the machine was refurbished

 ➤ B-21 circuit diagram in PDF